aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/04-set-up-site-to-site-vpn.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

 This section provides an overview and detailed step-by-step instructions for using AWS Site-to-Site VPN and AWS Transit Gateway as a means to quickly and securely establish network connectivity between your on-premises and AWS environments.

-By following these instructions, you will enable network connectivity between the centrally managed development VPC you established earlier in this guide and your on-premises environment.
+By following these instructions, you will enable network connectivity between your on-premises environment and the centrally managed development VPC you established earlier in this guide.

 Later in this guide, when you set up your test and production VPCs, the steps required to enable those VPCs to reuse your site-to-site VPN conection will be addressed.
 The process in your AWS environment will be largely a repeat of the steps in this section that are used to connect your development VPC to your on-premises network.